 - Sample chapter

-- A publisher agreement or strong letter of support
+- A publisher agreement or strong letter of support from the publisher

 - Conflict of Interest Statement (For more info, please read the "Conflict of Interest Appendix" requirements of our general grant application guidelines)

 - Diversity Statement (For more info, please read the "Commitment to Diversity, Equity & Inclusion" requirements of our general grant application guidelines)